Skip to main content

 10 minutes read

-Wealth provides you with money that can be used to realise your financial and personal goals.
-It aids you in sustaining your life and remaining in good standing even when you are no longer employed.
-Wealth can get eroded, i.e., reduce in value, over time, if invested in the wrong or non-profitable avenues.
-Proper wealth management can help you plan your money better so that it continues to grow.
+Wealth provides you with the means to realise your financial and personal goals.
+It helps you sustain your life and remain in good standing even after you are no longer employed.
+Wealth can lose value over time if invested in the wrong or non-profitable avenues.
+Proper wealth management can help you plan your finances better, so they continue to grow.

 Key Takeaways

 • You don’t need multiple people to manage your finances.
-Your wealth manager can be your SPOC (Single Point of Contact Person) who can make a holistic wealth plan for you.
+Your wealth manager can be your SPOC (Single Point of Contact) who can create a holistic wealth plan for you.

-• You must be very well aware of your financial capacities and keep realistic expectations from your wealth manager.
+• You must be very well aware of your financial capacity and maintain realistic expectations of your wealth manager.

 • Wealth managers focus on comprehensive financial planning and investment strategies, while financial advisors provide specific advice on managing finances and investments.